ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 What Happens When a Job Gets Preempted
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When your a script/code/program gets preempted:
+When a script/code/program gets preempted:

 #.
 A preempting job is allocated resources currently used by the soon-to-be preempted job